sakloui/jorban-martysmods.github.io/docs/shader_repos/martysmods/immerse_shader_guides.md

         ![Not Good](./images/immerse/smaa_debug_edge_pred_scale_bad.png)

+### Step 8.
+Increase or Decrease Settings Based on Desired Performance:

-8. If performance is permitting in your game and system, max out:
+* If performance is permitting in your game and system, max out:

 * `Max Search Steps`

 * `Max Search Steps Diagonal`

 * `Corner Rounding`

     * If performance is an issue, you can reduce these down to whatever value pleases your framerate choice.

 ---